QuarkXPress and InDesign handle the objects placed on master pages very differently:

 InDesign: use master pages for margins and all fixed elements

-•Do not include textboxes which might be affected by Saras.
+Do not include textboxes which, though they do not contain tokens, might still be affected by Saras.

 All the elements placed on your master pages should then have their Allow Parent Item Overrides setting turned off, as shown in the image on the right, to ensure that these fixed elements are not multiplied on each page that comes from that master page (this is particularly important for the main grid which can often number hundreds of pages).

-See also: master pages in QuarkXPress output files and master pages in InDesign output files.
+See also: differences between QuarkXPress and InDesign, master pages in QuarkXPress output files and master pages in InDesign output files.